openhab/openhab-cloud/CONTRIBUTING.md

 ## Community Guidelines

-We want to keep the openHAB-cloud community awesome, growing and collaborative.
+We want to keep the openHAB Cloud community awesome, growing and collaborative.
 We need your help to keep it that way.
 To help with this we've come up with some general guidelines for the community as a whole: